 Our restaurant is located on Cerro Alegre, 20 meters from Cerro Concepcion, in the UNESCO world heritage site of the port of Valparaíso.
 We have a nice green patio where you can enjoy one of the prettiest murals of Valparaíso.

 Taste the best of different worlds.
 In our restaurant, we serve Belgian dishes, Chilean classics and international food.
 But the real stars are our Belgian beers!
 Enjoy our charming green terrace and relax.

 These light and crispy waffles from Brussels, the capital of Belgium, are internationally renowned.
 We brought a professional waffle iron from Belgium to introduce the real Brussels waffle in Valparaiso.

 The ViaVia Cafe’s classic dish: slow cooked beef in a spicy beer sauce, served with hand cut fries that are baked twice until crispy in vegetable oil.

 All rooms have a private bathroom with solar heated water.
 The rooms kept their original wooden floor and metal framed windows.
 To keep you warm, we installed double glass and a stove.
 The perfect place to spend the cold winter or warm summer of Valqaraíso.
 A large breakfast with good coffee, fresh fruits and bread is included.

-The rooms, prices start at 70USD per room, breakfast included.
-Discounts in winter!
+The rooms, prices start at 55USD per room, breakfast included.
+Winter discounts (May-October)!